7 Icebreaker Games for the Classroom

 6. Speed Friending

 Provide students with a pile of newspaper, and in small groups, students have to work together to build the strongest and tallest tower.
 You can mix up this activity by providing students with your choice of materials and having them work together to construct something.
-You will learn quite a lot about who are the leaders in your class, who cracks under pressure, who doesn’t like confrontations and who is a team player.

 Bonus idea: Place Value ‘Who Am I’

 Makeup cards that represent a number.
 Give each student a card and ask them to mingle while they find their match.
 This is very similar to a loop game but students are moving around the classroom.
-It is a great way to start conversation, and for students to help each other using mathematical language.
-We created these using paint chips from Bunnings and a marker, so simple, cheap and so effective!

 If you are looking for more ideas or help with planning the start of the school year you will want to read these posts next: